VishwaParmar/Affordify---ASDC-Project/README.md

 Most implementation smells including long parameter list are the ones from constructors and there is a need for all the params as stated and hence can not be broken down.
 Also the long statements are used for object initialization and are non-breakable.
 The link to smells list and their justifications is added "SummaryCodeSmell.xlsx".

-## Contribution Statement and rating
-The link to contribution statement for the group is in "Documents/Contribution statement.xlsx".

-### Link to Jira Board [Group: 24 Affordify](https://affordify.atlassian.net/jira/software/projects/T24/boards/2)

 ### Test coverage